 A J: This is an area where I think that everything that’s being said here is correct as an industry.
 But it is just not what the audience wants to hear so much.
 So you go to the conference and someone smart, gets up and says, build a brand, and you are in the audience, know what you’re doing, You say that is great that you. guys are doing SEO for Coca Cola or somebody.
 You could do that and get away with it.
 I’m starting here from scratch, got a team of one, I need some tactics.

 Here’s the rough rule of thumb.
-Stop thinking about link building, and start thinking about link earning.
+Stop thinking about link building, start thinking about link earning and focus on how to get high-quality backlinks.
 Also, stop thinking about scale, and start thinking about earning something difficult to achieve.
 That would stop building a moat between you and your competitors.

 Suppose I can go around.
 Now into my Twitter account, update my backlink I, that was a backlink I built, guess what?
 It took me three seconds, it’s going to be worth three seconds of effort, which is nothing, right?
 So if you get a degree from Harvard, that cost a lot of time and money and effort, it’s worth a lot.

 If I buy a degree that says he is the captain in the internet’s universe, probably not worth that much.
 So the point being is thinking about the effort in which it took.
 So when you say I want a tactic, think about what would be hard to get a link from and put a lot of effort into getting that link, getting on that podcast, getting on that getting interviewed by that reporter.

 Do those tactics, and you’ll succeed, and you’ll be harder to follow.
 If you can go back in the day, people will be, Oh, I just built you, 75 links from directories.
 That tactic is worth the effort.
 If you can get it on Fiverr, it’s probably worth less than that.
 I know that’s a little soapbox II.
 But that’s the point.
 That’s the bridge between these two points.